Here are some notes on privacy Best of HR – Berufebilder.de®which comply with the current legal requirements. It was created by a lawyer.

 14.1.
 If we make an advance payment (eg when buying on account), we reserve the right, in order to safeguard the legitimate interests, to obtain identity and credit information for the purpose of assessing the credit risk on the basis of mathematical-statistical procedures by specialized service companies (credit reference agencies).

 14.2.
-As part of the credit check, we transmit the following personal data of the customer (name, postal address, date of birth, details of the type of contract, bank details [please provide additional data if necessary]) to the following credit agencies: [Please specify the credit agencies here, eg:] SCHUFA-Gesellschaft (SCHUFA Holding AG, Kormoranweg 5, 65201 Wiesbaden), data protection information: https://www.schufa.de/de/ueber-uns/daten-scoring/.
+As part of the credit check, we transmit the following personal data of the customer (name, postal address, date of birth, information on the type of contract, bank details [please provide additional data if necessary]) to the following credit agencies: [Please specify the credit agencies here, for example:] SCHUFA-Gesellschaft (SCHUFA Holding AG, Kormoranweg 5, 65201 Wiesbaden), data protection information: https://www.schufa.de/de/ueber-uns/daten-scoring/.

 14.3.
 We process the information obtained by the credit reference agencies on the statistical probability of a default in the context of an appropriate discretionary decision on the establishment, implementation and termination of the contractual relationship.
 We reserve the right, in the case of a negative result of the credit check, to refuse payment on account or any other advance payment.